Premier League predictions: Luton to stunt Tottenham's progress | Manchester City to beat Arsenal

-Watch free Premier League highlights of all matches just after full time; watch Crystal Palace vs Nottingham Forest, Brighton vs Liverpool & Arsenal vs Manchester City all live on Sky Sports
+Watch free Premier League highlights of all matches just after full time; Play Super 6 to win £250,000!
+Watch Crystal Palace vs Nottingham Forest, Brighton vs Liverpool & Arsenal vs Manchester City all live on Sky Sports

 Our tipster Jones Knows takes aim at the Premier League action, unleashing his predictions and betting angles across an exciting weekend.